nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState3](images/UndoRedoState3.png)

 **Note:** If the `currentStatePointer` is at index 0, pointing to the initial `Inventory` state, then there are no previous `Inventory` states to restore.
-The `undo` command uses `Model#canUndoinventory()` to check if this is the case.
+The `undo` command checks if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 The following sequence diagram shows how the undo operation works: